autogluon/autogluon/docs/tutorials/index.rst

       :title:
       :link: text_prediction/heterogeneous.html

-      Learning how to use AutoGluon to handle datasets with mixed text, numerical and categorical fields.
+      Learning how to use AutoGluon to handle datasets with mixed data types.

 Tuning Custom Models